- Matt Colville

-Pete Taylor Park – Southern Mississippi Golden Eagles
+Pete Taylor Park at Hill-Denson Field – Southern Mississippi Golden Eagles

 Food & Beverage 3

 The food and beverage items at Pete Taylor Park are comparable to other college baseball venues.
 There are three main stands on the concourse featuring Coca-Cola as the main provider with drinks available for $4 from the fountain variety or $3 for a 20oz bottle.
 Food includes the usual ballpark fare and prices are cheap for hot dogs ($2), hamburgers ($3), pretzels ($3), nachos ($3), large popcorn ($3), and funnel cake ($5).
 There is also a Chick-fil-A stand along the first baseline, as well as a Dippin’ Dotsits, stand.